lajanki/not_that_movie/README.md

 intermediary languages back to English using Google Translate.
 Generated plots are stored to a public Cloud Storage bucket to be read by the frontend.

-Additioanlly a poster image is generated via OpenAI's [DALL-E](https://openai.com/dall-e-2) model.
+Additioanlly, a poster image is generated via OpenAI's [DALL-E](https://openai.com/dall-e-2) model.

 ![User flow](./user_flow.png)